 Good Ass Job isn't some unreleased classic, it's not as if it's completed and sitting in the vault.
 The simple fact is Good Ass Job never was an album; it's just an idea that never came to fruition.
 What we got in its place was a masterpiece, one of the best albums ever created, and yet, somehow, it just isn't enough.
-No matter how good reality is, it can't escape the shadow of what could have been.

 Whatever happens with Good Ass Job, whether it stays buried or finally gets brought to life through Chance, I welcome it, but to think of it as the final album in the College Dropout series feels like a recipe for disappointment.
 The Good Ass Job we get will sound nothing like the album we expected because the album we expected never actually existed.

 September 17, 2018: And we back, and we back, and we back